Definition

 Benefits of antivirus software

-Antivirus software provides the following benefits:
+Antivirus software provides several benefits:

 • Virus and malware protection.
-The main benefit of antivirus software is to protect against malicious viruses, such as malware and spyware.
-Most cyber threats today present themselves as multipronged threat vectors that can attack system data, steal confidential information, spy on system resources and degrade system performance simultaneously.
+The main benefit of antivirus software is to protect against malicious viruses such as malware and spyware.
+Most cyberthreats today present themselves as multipronged threat vectors that can attack system data, steal confidential information, spy on system resources and degrade system performance simultaneously.
 Therefore, having reliable antivirus software running at all times is imperative.

 • Web protection.
-Antivirus software helps protect against scam websites threat actors use to gather credit card and bank information from unsuspecting users.
+Antivirus software helps protect against the scam websites threat actors use to gather credit card and bank information from unsuspecting users.
 By restricting access to harmful websites, a reliable antivirus program can prevent users from accessing unauthorized networks.

 • Real-time protection.
 Antivirus software acts as a real-time shield that scans each inbound file and program.
 Depending on the settings of the antivirus program, once an infected file or program is detected, it's either automatically deleted or moved to a quarantine folder for further analysis.
 A quarantined file is prevented from interacting with the rest of the machine and its programs to mitigate damage.